ChangingMinds Web

 Performance problems occur where they simply do not have the skills to do their jobs.
 This may be spread across the range of activities involved or be specific skills which bring down their overall performance.

 Personal problems can happen both at work and outside.
 At work, they may be difficult to get on with or otherwise have social issues, from dysfunctional introversion to being unpleasantly smelly.
 Outside of work, other callings may distract or drag them away from good performance, from family issues to medical problems.
-These can be tricky, as they may have legitimate reason, yet the dilemma still falls your way as they are unable to do their job properly and perhaps
+These can be tricky, as they may have legitimate reason, yet the dilemma still falls your way as they are unable to do their job properly.

 Managing the problems